FlowFuse/device-agent/README.md

 `https`          | Enable HTTPS.
 See below for details `httpStatic`     | Enable serving of static content from a local path `httpNodeAuth`   | If set, any endpoints created in Node-RED flows will require this username and password to access them.
 Default: `false`
+`localAuth`      | When configured, local login is possible

 ##### `https` configuration